cmaxw/devchat-eleventy/src/dev-ed/preston-lamb-interview-netlify.md

 tags:
   - dev_ed
   - podcast
+  - JAMStack
+  - Netlify
+  - developers
+  - education
 ---
 In this episode of the DevEd podcast, Brooke and Preston primarily talk about Netlify, JAMStack and Preston's new course - Deploying Apps to Netlify.
-Preston starts with explaining what JAMStack is, why is it popular right now,
+Preston starts with explaining what JAMStack is, why is it popular right now, it's benefits,